 While rare, sudden cardiac arrest (SCA) can affect infants, children and teens and can be fatal if cardiopulmonary resuscitation (CPR) is not administered quickly – usually in a matter of minutes.
 Structural or functional problems with a child's heart, irregular heart rhythms (arrhythmias) or genetic syndromes can increase the risk of SCA.
-While some of these conditions are identified, monitored and treated from birth, certain rhythmic or structural problems don't produce symptoms and may not be diagnosed unless caught on an unrelated screening or found in a family member.
-Certain serious injuries and allergic reactions can also lead to SCA.
+While some of these conditions are identified, monitored and treated from birth, certain rhythmic or structural problems don't produce symptoms until SCA occurs.
+Frequently dangerous heart conditions are recognized when a family history of SCA is present.

-SCA can affect children at rest or during exertion.
+SCA can occur at rest or during exertion.
 During cardiac arrest, the heart can no longer pump oxygen-rich blood to the brain and vital organs.
 In other words, the heart stops.
-But, when CPR and/or an an automated external defibrillator (AED) are administered within the first few minutes after a child collapses with SCA, that child has a 75 percent greater chance of surviving sudden cardiac arrest.
+But, when CPR and/or an automated external defibrillator (AED) are administered within the first few minutes after a child collapses with SCA, that child has a 75 percent greater chance of surviving.
 CPR pumps oxygen-rich blood to the brain and major organs, and an AED can deliver a lifesaving shock to the heart and get it beating effectively again.
+Anyone can perform CPR for children or for infants to help save a life.
+Training is available from the American Heart Association.